Creative Practice: Observation, Imagination and Representation

 Finally, student-directed study is where you will be assigned a project, given a deadline and then it will be up to you to go and do the work required within the agreed timeframe.

 Assessments play a vital role in studying drama and creative writing with us.
 You will be able to gauge how well you are understanding the subject, as well as putting new skills into practice.
-Throughout your degree, you’ll be assessed on creative portfolios, creative assignments, essays, exams, group practical projects, individual projects, presentations, reflective and critical journals, as well as reviews.
+Throughout your degree, you’ll be assessed on creative portfolios, creative assignments, essays, group practical projects, individual projects, presentations, reflective and critical journals, as well as reviews.
+There are no exams as part of this course.

 Be a part of a creative, supportive community